- A unique petrological perspective gained from looking inside an active volcano

 Please contact Andrew Miles ([email protected]) for further information or to discuss the project in more detail.

 A thorough review of the latest literature will be conducted.
-Fieldwork and sample collection will be conducted on Montserrat.
-Training in mineral separation and SEM imaging will be provided at the University of Leicester.
+Any fieldwork and sample collection will be conducted in the Philippines.
+Training in SEM imaging and point analysis will be provided at the University of Leicester.
 An application to the NERC ion microprobe facility will be made for volatile and trace element analysis of apatites and melt inclusions.
 Attend a national conference.

 Ongoing sample preparation and analysis.
 Presentation of results at large national and international conference.